jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 Let's focus little on the math.
 The global score starts at 0, but measures start at 1.
 The is overcome with an offset of -1.
 In 4/4, there are four beats per measure, which requires the offset value to be multplied by 4.
-Testing the math in the Python Interpretor with inputting 4::
+Testing the math in the Python Interpreter with inputting 4::

     >>> def test_my_math(t):